Production of The Lord of the Rings film series: Art design

-Weta Workshop
+Wētā Workshop

-Jackson hired longtime collaborator Richard Taylor to lead Weta Workshop on five major design elements: armour, weapons, prosthetics/make-up, creatures and miniatures.
-Notable among the concept artists were Daniel Falconer and Warren Mahy, who enjoyed creating the forces of good and evil respectively.
-Jamie Beswarick and Mike Asquith helped with the maquettes, as did Ben Wooten with his extensive zoology knowledge.
+Jackson hired longtime collaborator Richard Taylor to lead Wētā Workshop on five major design elements: armour, weapons, prosthetics/makeup, creatures and miniatures.
 John Howe was the supervisor on armour, having studied and worn it.
 Stu Johnson and Warren Green made 48,000 pieces of armour from the numerous moulds of plate steel.
 A small group of crew members spent three years linking plastic chain mail, eventually wearing their thumbprints away.
 Peter Lyon forged swords, each taking from three to six days, with spring steel "hero" swords for close-ups, aluminum fight swords and rubber versions.
-Weta created 10,000 real arrows and 500 bows.
-Howe even created a less crude type of crossbow, intended for the Uruk-hai while requiring no external tools to rearm, based on a 16th-century manuscript.
+Wētā created 10,000 real arrows and 500 bows.

-Weta created numerous pieces of prosthetics and continually monitored them on set.
+Wētā created numerous prosthetics and continually monitored them on set.
 They created 1,800 Orc body suits to go with 10,000 Orc heads, taking six days and one day respectively.
+Elijah Wood, who portrayed Frodo, revealed in 2021 that one of the Orcs was designed to resemble Harvey Weinstein.

-Weta spent a year creating hobbit feet that would look like large, furry feet yet act as shoes for the actors.
-In total, 1,800 pairs were used by the four lead hobbit actors during production.
+Wētā spent a year creating hobbit feet to look like large, furry feet, yet act as shoes for the actors.
+In total, 1,800 pairs were worn by the four lead hobbit actors during production.
 Actors went in for face casts to create pointed ears and false noses.
 Most extensive was John Rhys-Davies as Gimli, whose Dwarven prosthetics required four-and-a-half hours to apply each morning.
-Gino Acevedo worked on realistic skin tones for the actors, such as Bernard Hill's possessed Théoden and a younger Bilbo.
-Peter King and Peter Owen led the make-up department in making numerous wigs and creating general dirt on the actors.
-At the end of each day, an hour was spent carefully removing the make-up and prosthetics.
-Numerous corpses of actors and horses were made.